juandavidcruzgomez/thesis-software-suite/README.md

 ## Installing and configuring ATLAS
 ATLAS stands for _Automatically Tuned Linear Algebra Software_ so, it's a linear algebra package that implements several vector/matrix operations ready to use.

-**Important note:**  save the intstallation prefix for ATLAS.
+**Important note:**  save the installation prefix for ATLAS.
 I usually chose to install these kind of libraries in ~/

 Follow the instructions [here](http://math-atlas.sourceforge.net/atlas_install/atlas_install.html) to configure ans install ATLAS.